openwdl/learn-wdl/environment-setups.md

 - Terra.bio - runs on GCP
   - Here is a [link](https://app.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart) to a Terra.bio workspace which includes 3 versions of a WDL workflow
   - Requires an account on Terra.bio (can use free $ 300 in GCP credits to try this out)
+ - DNANexus
+    - IMPORTANT: this section is in progress